 This Handbook encapsulates the revival of police ethnography by exploring its multidisciplinary field and cataloguing the ongoing ethnographic work.
 It offers an original and international contribution to the field of police studies and research methods, providing a comprehensive and overarching guide to police ethnography.
-We see the previous classics in every page and note still the influence of the early ethnographers.
+We see the previous classics in every page and still note the influence of the early ethnographers.
 At the same time, we see the innovative breadth and diversity of these narratives.
 The aim of this Handbook is to highlight the mosaic that is police ethnography at a point in time and note with pleasure its contribution to the field once more.
-Ethnography may be messy, difficult and at times uncooperative, but its results offer a unique insight into the perspectives of people and organisations that can hide in plain sight.
+Ethnography may be messy, difficult, and at times uncooperative, but its results offer a unique insight into the perspectives of people and organisations that can hide in plain sight.

-An accessible and compelling read, this Handbook will provide a sound and essential reference source for academics, researchers, students and practitioners engaged in police and criminal justice studies.
+An accessible and compelling read, this Handbook will provide a sound and essential reference source for academics, researchers, students, and practitioners engaged in police and criminal justice studies.

 Widening the ethnographic lens